 In World cup competition, points are awarded according to placing.
 Overall World Cup titles are won in each event by competitors accumulating the most points over the season.

 Most artificial ice tracks today are used for both bobsleigh and luge competitions.
 Among the regular stops on the World Cup luge circuit are tracks in Altenberg, Winterberg and Koenigssee in Germany; Igls, Austria; Torino, Italy; Lillehammer, Norway; Park City, Utah; Lake Placid, NY; and the Canadian team's home tracks in Calgary and Whistler.
-The track built in Whistler, BC for the 2010 Vancouver Winter Olympics is now open.
+The track in Whistler, BC was built for the 2010 Vancouver Winter Olympics.
 All courses drop a minimum vertical distance and capture numerous banked curves from top to bottom.
 Men's singles courses range from a minimum of 1000 metres to a maximum of 1250 metres.
 For women's and doubles competition, courses range from 750 to 1050 metres.

 A luge sled consists of two runners, a seat and a pair of handles for the slider.
 The seat rests on two bridges connecting the runners and is made of an aerodynamic fibreglass pod.
 Weight limits for singles and doubles sled are 23 and 27 kilograms respectively.
 Steel blades are attached to the runners and are the only part of the sled to make contact with the ice.
 These blades or steels are considered the single most important part of a racing sled.
 Using belt sanders, files and sandpaper, the blades are constantly adjusted and polished to make them run fast and adapt to different ice conditions and track.